 Wednesday, April 19, 2023

-The UNMC COPH Center for Global Health and Development (CGHAD) is excited to announce its first Global Health Day celebration.
-The College will celebrate Global Health Day by sharing and informing global health knowledge, expertise, and experiences with the UNMC local and international communities.
-The event allows those engaged in global health to come together, exchange knowledge across disciplines, and make connections.
+The UNMC College of Public Health Center for Global Health and Development was excited to announce its first Global Health Day celebration.
+The College celebrated Global Health Day by sharing and informing global health knowledge, expertise, and experiences with the UNMC local and international communities.
+The event allowed those engaged in global health to come together, exchange knowledge across disciplines, and make connections.